-Banff Mountain Film and Book Festival – October
+Banff Mountain Film and Book Festival (Late October to Early November)

 Soak in nine days of epic mountain-themed stories, including tales of ground-breaking expeditions and personally meaningful journeys.
 This event draws thousands of people from all over the world and past guest speakers have included prominent mountaineers such as Alex Lowe, Jon Krakauer and Sir Edmund Hillary.

 Join in this week-long celebration of community with events and activities for everyone!
 Events include colourful specialty cocktails, an annual Pride Party and more.